-- Before the employee takes a course, the employee's executive administrator must provide written approval to the Human Resources Department, indicating that the class or program is relevant to the employee's position. - The employee must earn a grade of C (2.0) or higher in the course. - After completing the course, a memo to the Human Resources Department with a copy of the tuition bill and grades received will generate the required reimbursement.
+- Before the employee takes a course, the immediate supervisor must provide written approval to the Human Resources Department, indicating that the class or program is relevant to the employee's position. - The employee must receive a grade of C (2.0) or higher in the course. - After completing the course, a memo to the Human Resources Department with a copy of the tuition bill and grades received will generate the required reimbursement.